 Penetrating deck stains are commonly semi-transparent to semi-solid in opacity.
 They penetrate into the wood rather than forming a film on top.
 A penetrating deck stain is not susceptible to the cracking, flaking, and peeling that a film forming stain is.

 Oil based penetrating deck sealers do an incredible job of shielding the wood against harsh conditions.
-These particular types of deck stain will simple fade over time making them much easier and affordable to maintain.
+These particular types of deck stain will simply fade over time making them much easier and affordable to maintain.
 They are offered in different colors and tones to suit your needs but still allow the beauty of the wood grain to show through.

 No mater your choice of deck stain, it’s more important that you are protecting the wood as it will increase the longevity of your deck.